I received the following email from one of my regular blog readers.

 When it comes to major items, such as cameras and lenses, I have serious doubts about the latest, greatest.
 Some improvements are incremental.
 Let me give you an example.
 I owned and enjoyed my Nikon D300 camera.
 Then Nikon came out with the D300S.
 It allowed one to take videos.
 I don’t take videos, so it had no appeal to me.

-On the other hand, I own a Nikon D700, which is a 12 mega-pixel (MP) camera.
+On the other hand, I owned a Nikon D700, which is a 12 mega-pixel (MP) camera.
 It is a very fine, even wonderful camera.
 In the past several years my clients have demanded larger and larger images (we are currently producing a 29-foot image for one of our hospital clients!).
-So, when the Nikon D800 camera debuted a couple of months ago, touting a 36-MP sensor, I jumped.
-Those extra pixels will enable me to make much bigger and sharper enlargements.
-That is the main reason I spent $3,000 for a camera that essentially does just what my D700 does.
-(BTW, my D700 is now for sale, with a host of accessories.
-If you’re interested, please contact me.)
-So far the D800 has met my high expectations.
+So, when the Nikon D800 camera debuted sporting a 36-MP sensor, I jumped.
+Those extra pixels enabled me to make much bigger and sharper enlargements.
+Ditto for the 47MP Nikon D850.
+That is the main reason I would spend $3,300 for a camera that essentially does just what my D700 did.

-Do I need the D800 to make a good image?
+Do I need the D850 to make a good image?
 Of course not.
 Good images are a combination of good light, good composition, technical mastery and creative vision.
-Lots of great images are made on iPhones and 12 MP cameras.
+Lots of great images are made on iPhones or 12 MP cameras.
 If all you will do with your images is post them on Facebook or other electronic venues, then a point-and-shoot will do nicely.
-If you are only making prints up to 8.5” x 11”, then there’s no need to upgrade.
+If you are only making prints up to 8.5” x 11”, there’s no need to upgrade.

 Hope this helps.